-AdVIC (Advocates for Victims of Homicide), in collaboration with Victim Support Europe, is pleased to announce the Irish National Meeting in situ 2025.
-This important event will take place on February 20th at the Department of Justice (51 St Stephen’s Green, Dublin 2, D02 HK52), from 9:30 to 15:00.
+On 20 February, AdVIC (Advocates for Victims of Homicide), together with Victim Support Europe, will host a national meeting on victim support at the Department of Justice, 51 St Stephen’s Green, Dublin 2, from 9:30am to 3:00pm.

-The meeting will focus on Ireland’s national strategy for victim support, highlighting the critical role of the Victims Commissioner, the need for stronger cooperation among stakeholders, and the importance of accessible psychosocial support for all victims of crime.
-Through expert discussions, the event aims to address challenges and set strategic priorities to enhance Ireland’s victim support framework.
+The meeting will focus on Ireland’s victim support framework, including the role of the Victims Commissioner, cooperation between stakeholders, and access to psychosocial support for victims of crime.
+Through presentations and discussion, participants will examine current challenges and consider priorities for strengthening support services.

 Irish National Meeting 2025 Programme